Prostate: Other animals

 The prostate is found only in mammals.
 The prostate glands of male marsupials are proportionally larger than those of placental mammals.
 The presence of a functional prostate in monotremes is controversial, and if monotremes do possess functional prostates, they may not make the same contribution to semen as in other mammals.

 The structure of the prostate varies, ranging from tubuloalveolar (as in humans) to branched tubular.
-The gland is particularly well developed in dogs, foxes and boars, though in other mammals, such as bulls, it can be small and inconspicuous.
+The gland is particularly well developed in carnivorans and boars, though in other mammals, such as bulls, it can be small and inconspicuous.
 In other animals, such as marsupials and small ruminants, the prostate is disseminate, meaning not specifically localisable as a distinct tissue, but present throughout the relevant part of the urethra; in other animals, such as red deer and American elk, it may be present as a specific organ and in a disseminate form.
 In some marsupial species, the size of the prostate gland changes seasonally.
 The prostate is the only accessory gland that occurs in male dogs.
 Dogs can produce in one hour as much prostatic fluid as a human can in a day.
 They excrete this fluid along with their urine to mark their territory.
 Additionally, dogs are the only species apart from humans seen to have a significant incidence of prostate cancer.
-In cetaceans (whales, dolphins, porpoises) the prostate is composed of diffuse urethral glands and is surrounded by a very powerful compressor muscle.
+The prostate is the only male accessory gland that occurs in cetaceans, consisting of diffuse urethral glands surrounded by a very powerful compressor muscle.

 The prostate gland originates with tissues in the urethral wall.
-This means the urethra, a compressible tube used for urination, runs through the middle of the prostate.
-This leads to an evolutionary design fault for some mammals, including human males.
-The prostate is prone to infection and enlargement later in life, constricting the urethra so urinating becomes slow and painful.
+This means the urethra, a compressible tube used for urination, runs through the middle of the prostate; enlargement of the prostate can constrict the urethra so that urinating becomes slow and painful.

 Prostatic secretions vary among species.
 They are generally composed of simple sugars and are often slightly alkaline.
+In eutherian mammals, these secretions usually contain fructose.
+The prostatic secretions of marsupials usually contain N-Acetylglucosamine or glycogen instead of fructose.

 Skene's gland

 Because the Skene's gland and the male prostate act similarly by secreting prostate-specific antigen (PSA), which is an ejaculate protein produced in males, and of prostate-specific acid phosphatase, the Skene's gland is sometimes referred to as the "female prostate".
-Although it is homologous to the male prostate (developed from the same embryological tissues), various aspects of its development in relation to the male prostate are widely unknown and a matter of research.
+Although homologous to the male prostate (developed from the same embryological tissues), various aspects of its development in relation to the male prostate are widely unknown and a matter of research.